shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ![Mainnet Keyspace options](/img/an_db_keyspace_options.png){.an-screenshots}

-Use global keyspace if you want to enable the kind of Web3 user experience whereby the same wallet address is assigned to the user across different Arcana application logins.
+Use global keyspace if you want to enable the kind of Web3 user experience whereby the same wallet address is assigned to the user across different application logins in the {{config.extra.arcana.company_name}} ecosystem.
 It is less secure than the default **App-specific** keyspace option whereby a user will see different wallet addresses across the different applications.

 Select **Global Keyspace** and click **Verify**.
 This will bring up a verification form.
 Fill out the verification form, and click **Submit**.